moby/moby/docs/man/docker-run.1.md

                                'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **--mac-address**=*macaddress*
-   Set the MAC address for the container's ethernet device:
+   Set the MAC address for the container's Ethernet device:
     --mac-address=12:34:56:78:9a:bc

 Remember that the MAC address in an Ethernet network must be unique.